kennetpostigo/lwt-node/doc/Path.md

 + `Path.join paths`

   returns a string containing all the `paths` segments joined togther delimited by the seperator.
 Zero-length `path` segments are ignored.
 If the joined path string is a zero-length string then "." will be returned. representing the current working directory.

   ```reason
   type join = paths::list string => string;
   ```

 + `Path.normalize path`

   returns a string of the normalized `path`, resolving `..` and `.` segments.
-When multiple delimeters are found they are replaced by a single delimeters.
+When multiple delimiters are found they are replaced by a single delimiters.
 Trailing seperators are preserved.

   ```reason
   type normalize = path::string => string;